How Many Fish Can I Have in My Aquarium?

 Nutrients

 Let's start with this formula in regard to nutrient levels and assume all fish behavior is ideal.
-If you perform one 25% water change once per week, or if you have X number of healthy, growing plants, and your nitrates are at 0 ppm right before your water change, or at any given time with plants, you are free and clear to add more fish.
-If your nitrates are 5-10 ppm with water change and or plants, you might consider a larger water change or fertilizing your plants before you add more fish.
-If your nitrates are 10-20 ppm you are at carrying capacity and if your nitrates are above 20 ppm you already have too many fish.
+If you perform one 25% water change once per week, or if you have a number of healthy, growing plants, and your nitrates are at 0 ppm right before your water change, or at any given time with plants, you are free and clear to add more fish in terms of your bioload.
+If your nitrates are 5-15 ppm with water change and or plants, you might consider a larger water change or increasing plant growth before you add more fish.
+If your nitrates are 15-20 ppm you are at carrying capacity in terms of maximum bioload and if your nitrates are above 20 ppm you already have too many fish.

 Technically, if you wanted 100 fish in a 10 gallon, it would be possible by means of performing a 100% water change every few hours, but you would then be limited by your fishes' behavior, which leads us to the second factor.